 Doctoral programs in nursing fall into two categories: practice- and research-based.
-The practice-focused track grants the Doctor of Nursing Practice, while the research-focused program offers the Doctor of Philosophy Degree (PhD) or the Doctor of Nursing Science degree (DNS, DSN or DNSc).
+The practice-focused track grants the Doctor of Nursing Practice, while the research-focused program offers the Doctor of Philosophy Degree (PhD).

 One is not better than the other.
 Both are terminal degrees that assume complementary approaches to the highest level of nursing education.
 Both are demanding and rigorous.
 However, understanding key differences between the goals and competencies of each program will guide you along the nursing career path meant for you.

-How does the DNP differ from the PhD and DNS/DNSc?
+How does the DNP differ from the PhD?

 The DNP is a practice doctorate that places greater emphasis on direct clinical practice.
-The curriculum focuses on organizational management, systems leadership, clinical-practice administration, quality improvement and program evaluation, in addition to other specialty areas, and less on statistics and research methodology.
-Students generally complete an evidence-based “final DNP project” and an intensive practice immersion experience.
+The curriculum focuses on organizational management, systems leadership, clinical-practice administration, quality improvement, and program evaluation, in addition to other clinical specialty areas, and less on conducting research.
+Students generally complete an innovative evidence-based quality improvement “final DNP project” in an intensive practice-immersion experience.

-On the other hand, a DNS or PhD is more research-intensive and takes a scholarly approach to nursing.
-The curriculum for these degrees focuses on scientific inquiry and provides the evidence for nursing practice, as well as improving general nursing knowledge.
-Students complete an extensive and original research project that culminates in a dissertation or research paper.
+On the other hand, a PhD is more research intensive with the goal to create new nursing knowledge.
+The curriculum for this degree focuses on scientific inquiry and provides the evidence for nursing practice.
+Students complete an extensive, original research project that culminates in a dissertation.

-DNP-prepared nurses develop the skills necessary to implement the scientific findings conducted by nurse researchers with a PhD or DNS.
+DNP-prepared nurses develop the skills necessary to implement the scientific findings conducted by nurse researchers with a PhD.
 Graduates develop competencies in analytical methods, decision-making, enhanced knowledge and leadership skills to improve clinical practice and patient outcomes.

-PhD and DNS programs focus heavily on research methodology and scientific investigation.
-Graduates of these programs contribute to the improvement of healthcare by offering new information for practicing nurses.
+PhD programs focus heavily on research methodology and scientific investigation.
+Graduates of these programs contribute to the improvement of healthcare by offering new scientific nursing knowledge for practicing nurses.

 Outcomes and Roles

-Meanwhile, graduates of DNS and PhD programs pursue alternate paths within the field of nursing, commonly seeking roles as researchers, nurse scientists or scholars.
+Meanwhile, graduates of PhD programs pursue alternate paths within the field of nursing, commonly seeking roles as researchers, nurse scientists, or scholars.
 Many accept academic or governmental positions where research is a crucial element.